-Students will not be allowed to use the phone during class periods.
+Students will not be allowed to use the phone during class periods, unless approved by a supervising adult.
 If a student chooses to use the phone between classes, they must ask permission.
 Students will not be given a late pass from the office.
 Telephone privileges should not be overused.